SSWConsulting/SSW.People.Profiles/Chloe-Lin/Chloe-Lin.md

 | ![Business Microsoft Azure](../badges/Business-microsoft-azure.png)

-Chloe is a highly skilled Software Developer based in the SSW Hangzhou office.
-With her expertise in React and Vue, she has successfully delivered projects ranging from responsive website designs to complex ERP systems for single-page applications.
+Chloe is a highly skilled Software Developer based in the SSW Hangzhou office, specializing in React and Vue.
+She has successfully delivered projects ranging from responsive website designs to complex ERP systems for single-page applications.

-Chloe's passion for front-end technology is evident in her commitment to creating outstanding UX.
-Her attention to detail and dedication to excellence have earned her a reputation for consistently delivering high-quality results that leave a lasting impact.
-With Chloe is a driven developer who will go above and beyond to exceed your expectations.
+With a strong passion for front-end technology, Chloe is dedicated to creating outstanding user experiences.
+Her attention to detail and commitment to excellence have earned her a reputation for consistently delivering high-quality results.
+As a driven developer, Chloe goes above and beyond to exceed client expectations and make a lasting impact with her work.